Southeast European Studies Student Symposium

 What is the SEES Student Symposium about?

-As a meeting place, the symposium provides space for academic and personal exchange about Southeast Europe.
-We strive for respectful debates at eye level and tolerance for mistakes.
-In addition to the WIP reports, there will be keynotes and workshops, cultural and creative activities.
-Main working languages of the Symposium are English and German.
-If you want to participate in another language, you may indicate that in your application.
-However, please bear in mind that we cannot guarantee a discussion and moderation in all languages.
+As a meeting place, the Symposium provides a space for exchange about Southeast Europe.
+Last year’s Symposium witnessed plenty of open and insightful debates, and we hope the 2024 edition awaits the same.
+Along with presentations, this year’s programme includes keynotes, workshops, as well as cultural and creative activities.
+The Symposium’s main working languages are English and German, but if you would like to participate in another language, make sure to mention it in your application.
+However, please bear in mind that we cannot guarantee discussions and moderation in every language.

 Who do we address?